eth-library-lab/aid-releases/README.md

 ## Intro

 AID is a DevOps System that is dedicated to machine learning.
 We will upload periodical releases in this repository.
 Stay tuned!

+### Stable Releases

+The stable releases can be downloaded [here](https://github.com/eth-library-lab).
+The installation scripts that automatically fetch the latest binary will be provided later on.

+### Edge Releases

+Automatic builds will be uploaded to [Testing Repository](https://releases.autoai.org/aid/components/cmd/tui/).
+You can download the latest version there.
+The edge releases are not tested manually, and please be noted that

+* These executable binaries are built for **x86_64** architecture only.
+* The MacOS version may not work with Apple Silicon, even with Rosetta.
+There might be some issues with the Docker in the host.
+* The Windows version, though provided, is still not recommended and is not a classic use case.
+We recommend to use the Windows Subsystems for Linux (WSL).

+For more information about the releases, please take a look at the [documentation](https://aid.autoai.org/docs/pages/releases).